reindexer

 Configuration

-Replication has to be confiured on leader’s side by using special documents of namespace #config.
+Replication has to be configured on leader’s side by using special documents of namespace #config.

 First of all general replication parameters must be set via replication item (those parameters are common for both async and cluster replication):